PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Experimental Setup

 \subsection{Evaluation Metrics}

-We consider three widely used metrics~\cite{zhao2024enhancingautomatedprogramrepair,xin2024practicalusefulautomatedprogram,zhang2023surveylearningbasedautomatedprogram,yang2024revisitingunnaturalnessautomatedprogram} to evaluate the effectiveness of both \toolname{} and baselines, and the quality of the generated patches.
+We consider three widely used metrics~\cite{zhao2024enhancingautomatedprogramrepair,xin2024practicalusefulautomatedprogram,yang2024revisitingunnaturalnessautomatedprogram} to evaluate the effectiveness of both \toolname{} and baselines, and the quality of the generated patches.
 The definitions of the metrics are listed as follows.

-\begin{itemize} \item Correct Fix (CF) is defined as the number of correctly fixed bugs, which can pass all the tests and is manually checked to ensure semantic or syntactic equivalence to the developer patch. \item Plausible Fix (PF) is defined as the number of bugs which can pass all the tests after fixing, while no further check is applied. \item Exact-Match (EM) is defined as the number of fixes that exactly match the developer patch. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Correct Fix (CF) is defined as the number of correctly fixed bugs, which can pass all the tests and is manually checked to ensure semantic or syntactic equivalence to the developer patch. \item Plausible Fix (PF) is defined as the number of bugs which can pass all the tests after fixing, while no further check is applied. \item Repair Success Rate (RCR) represents the proportion of correctly fixed bugs among all bugs. \end{itemize}